 Your cart is currently empty.Continue Shopping

-Dry Tortugas National Park has been on our bucket list since we started traveling almost 2.5 years ago.
+One of our RV bucket list stops was Dry Tortugas National Park.
+This National Park has been on our bucket list since we started traveling 3 years ago.

 This National Park is about 70 miles west of Key West, Florida.
 The park is only accessible by boat or seaplane and is a 100 square mile park.
 The park is home to Fort Jefferson, one of the nations largest 19th-century forts, stunning coral reefs and marine life, picturesque blue water and numerous species of birds.

 We booked our trip for New Year’s day approximately 5 months in advance.
 We took the seaplane in with Key West Seaplane Adventures for the 2pm half-day trip.

 The seaplane to the national park was about 40 minutes from loading to unloading.
 The flight was incredible, our pilot Marcus was amazing, giving history as we flew and pointing out wildlife.
 We saw 30+ sea turtles, sharks and sting rays in the clear blue waters as the plane flew about 500 feet above the water.

 The 2pm trip was perfect, the ferry was leaving as we arrived, leaving our 10 passenger plane, another 10 from the other plane and a few over night campers on the entire island.
 We felt like we had the island to ourselves.